 If you are looking to brave the craziness in Auckland, think of the outer suburbs with smaller growth and a large upside, such as West and South Auckland.
 These places are being gentrified, and quickly too!
 Alongside the introduction and improvement of Auckland’s transport system, places in these areas will increase in value significantly.
 Some inner-city suburbs are a super high price point for the returns you get, but interest rates at the moment are low.
 Our podcast Beyond the Field has chatted through a few great places in Auckland that are still relatively low in housing prices.
 Give it a listen now.

 As we said about Gisborne, people are relocating to areas that can offer a more fulfilling lifestyle that fits within their needs, without the added expense of crazy high house prices.
 This only means that people are moving to these areas to start getting the lie of the land.
 The demand for rental properties in this area is soaring, providing the perfect opportunity to jump on an investment property in these areas as they start to grow.

 The bottom part of the South Island has crazy low housing prices at the moment, and is a hidden gem in the investment property market.
 The house prices here are rising at a much slower rate than the rest of the country, with rental yields at 6%+.
 Invercargill is a huge commercial hub for the dairy and agricultural industries, and the central city is in the midst of a $180 million redevelopment.

-Choosing a good invesment property needs to give you a good return, and help you reach your financial goals.
+Choosing a good investment property needs to give you a good return, and help you reach your financial goals.
+It also depends on what your investment property strategy is: whether you hold and buy, or you flip.
 When looking for a rental property, think of the checklist:

 Investment property is to offer you a long-term wealth building strategy, as well as some passive income.
 If you are considering investing in property, get in touch with one of our team today and let’s chat about what’s best for you.